123 series: KuMoHa 123-2 to 123-4

-These three cars were converted in February 1987 at Hiroshima Works from former baggage cars KuMoNi 143-2, 143-3 and 143-6, respectively, originally for use on the Kabe Line.
+These three cars were converted in February 1987 at JNR Hiroshima Works from former baggage cars KuMoNi 143-2, 143-3 and 143-6 respectively, initially for use on the Kabe Line.
 The two original pantographs were replaced with one PS16J lozenge-type pantograph at the No. 1 end.
+In 1991 they were transferred to Shimonoseki Depot for use on the Onoda Line and the Ube Line.